About the Program

 Paul Renne, Professor in Residence.
 Geochemistry, geochronology, paleomagnetism.

 Barbara A. Romanowicz, Professor.
-Earth & planetary science, deep earth structure & dynamics, earthquake processes & scaling laws, real time estimation of earthquake parameters, development of modern broadband seismic and geophysical observatories, planetary seismology.
+Earth and planetary science, deep earth structure and dynamics, earthquake processes and scaling laws, real time estimation of earthquake parameters, development of modern broadband seismic and geophysical observatories, planetary seismology.